Ad valorem tax: History

 The origin of the value-added tax is a debatable topic.
 It is variously ascribed to either German businessman Wilhelm von Siemens in 1918, or American economist Thomas S. Adams in his works between the years 1910-1921.
 Adams intended the VAT as an alternative to the business income tax and meant it not as an appendix to the federal income tax system in existence at the time but as its major alternation.
 In contrast the innovators in Germany thought of the VAT as a substitution for an already existing sales tax and as an adjunct to the tax on income.

 Firstly VAT was introduced in France in 1954, but its usage was limited only to several cases.
 First full-scale VAT was put in place in Denmark in 1967.
 The spread of VAT was helped by the fact that European Union began to require members to adopt the VAT upon their entrance to the EU.
 Major influences in the spread of VAT outside of the EU are generally attributed to the IMF and the World Bank.
-Ironically the United States, who to this day don’t have the VAT, promoted the tax largely in their post WWII occupation of Japan as well as in their advisory activities to developing economies.
+Ironically the United States, who to this day do not have the VAT, promoted the tax largely in their post WWII occupation of Japan as well as in their advisory activities to developing economies.

 Property tax

 A property tax, millage tax is an ad valorem tax that an owner of real estate or other property pays on the value of the property being taxed.
 Ad valorem property taxes are collected by local government departments (examples are counties, cities, school districts, and special tax districts) on real property or personal property.
-Ad valorem property taxes are usually the main, if not the main, source of income for state and municipal governments.
+Ad valorem property taxes are usually a main, if not the main, source of income for state and municipal governments.
 Municipal ad valorem property tax is often referred to as "property tax" for short.
 The owner of the property should pay this tax based on the value of the property.

 Ad valorem taxes refer to goods or property taxes seen as a percentage of the sales price or estimated value.
 They belong to the assessed value range (because this is the only way to estimate the "sales price").
 There are three species or types of property: Land, Improvements to Land (immovable man made things), and Personal (movable man made things).